keptn/keptn.github.io/content/docs/quickstart/_index.md

-The [Keptn End-to-End Delivery](https://killercoda.com/keptn/scenario/keptn-end-to-end-delivery) exercise uses [KillerCoda](https://killercoda.com/) to quickly introduce you to Keptn without needing to install anything.
+The [Keptn End-to-End Delivery](https://killercoda.com/keptn/scenario/keptn-end-to-end-delivery) exercise uses [KillerCoda](https://killercoda.com/) to quickly introduce you to Keptn without requiring you to install anything.
-In less than an hour, you will learn about Keptn's main features and how to implement them.
+In less than an hour, you will learn about the main features of Keptn and how to implement them.

+**Note:** The kilrcoda session expires after an hour or if it is idle for five minutes or longer so you should plan to sit down and do the exercise without interruptions..

 ## Next steps